microsoft/CNTK/Documentation/current_iteration.md

 Now convolution and convolution_transpose support data without channel or depth dimension by setting reductionRank to 0 instead of 1.
 ### Dilated convolution
 Add support to dilation convolution on the GPU, exposed by BrainScript, C++ and Python API.
 Dilation convolution effectively increase the kernel size, without actually requiring a big kernel.
 To use dilation convoluton you need at least cuDNN 6.0.
+### Free static axes support for convolution
+We have added support for free static axes (`FreeDimension`) for convolution.
+This allows changing the input tensor size from minibatch to minibatch.
+For example, in case of CNNs this allows each minibatch to potentially have a different underlying image size.
+Similar support is also been enabled for pooling node.
 ### Deterministic Pooling
 Now call `cntk.debug.force_deterministic()` will make max and average pooling determistic, this behavior depend on cuDNN version 6 or later.